ckbjimmy/cdc/README.md

 }
 ```

 The code belongs to Wei-Hung Weng and Laboratory of Computer Science, Massachusetts General Hospital.
-Currently it is under development and will only be used in AMIA NLP Pre-symposium Hackathon (Nov 12, 2016).